 An activity that increases skeletal muscle strength or endurance, such as lifting weights, or bodyweight movements, such as squats or push-ups is considered a strengthening activity.

-What are the benefits of being physically active for at least 30 minutes per day?
+What are the benefits of getting at least 30 minutes of exercise per day?

 According to the Centers for Disease Control and Prevention, there are many benefits to being physically active:

 - Reduce your risk of type 2 diabetes and metabolic syndrome